 Cala Llonga is a perfect beach for families, and the strip features restaurants and cafes rather than beach clubs and bars.
 The likes of La Casita or Amante Ibiza are great places to grab a bite and relax.

 The accommodation choices range from adults-only hotels to exclusive villas and also budget-friendly vacation homes.

 See also: The BEST quiet hotels in Ibiza

 Port de Sant Miguel

-There is a good selection of water sports & activities to enjoy such as windsurfing, snorkelling and scuba diving.
-And the Cuevas Can Marca is a particular highlight for those that venture to the right headland of the bay.
+There is a good selection of water sports & activities to enjoy, such as windsurfing, snorkelling and scuba diving.
+And the Cuevas Can Marca is a particular highlight for those who venture to the bay’s right headland.